Certora/Documentation/docs/prover/checking/sanity.md

 Assertion structure checks
 --------------------------

-The **assertion structure** sanity rule checks that complex assert statements can't be replaced with simpler ones.
+The **assertion structure** sanity check ensures that complex assert statements can't be replaced with simpler ones.

 ```{note}